People often ask, so I'll do my best to maintain an updated list of the tools that I use to do my thing.

 Slack, WhatsApp, SMS, and Signal.

-For notes (or PKM), I use paper, notebooks and OneNote.
+For notes (or PKM), I use paper and notebooks and am experimenting with Joplin.

 Mindfulness